-Captain Adam Napier joined the U.S. Army in May 2005.
-He soon reported to Fort Benning, GA for Officer Candidate School and the Infantry Officer Basic Course.
-Napier served as an infantry platoon leader for Alpha Company 2-8 Cav, 1st Brigade Combat Team, 1st Cavalry Division upon completing his initial training.
-Shortly after arriving to his unit, Napier deployed to Iraq in support of Operation Iraqi Freedom (OIF).
+Captain Adam Napier joined the Army in May 2005.
+He attended basic training at Fort Jackson, S.C. before reporting to Fort Benning, G.A. for Officer Candidate School and the Infantry Officer Basic Course.
+Upon completing his initial training, he reported to Alpha Company 2nd Battalion 8th Cavalry Regiment, 1st Brigade Combat Team, 1st Cavalry Division to serve as an infantry platoon leader.
+Shortly after arriving to his unit, CPT Napier deployed to Iraq in support of Operation Iraqi Freedom (OIF) 06-08.

 On Christmas Day 2006, while conducting a dismounted patrol near Taji, Iraq, CPT Napier and his platoon were hit by an Improvised Explosive Device (IED).
 The explosion killed his Iraqi interpreter, and also injured Adam and four Soldiers in his Platoon.
 CPT Napier suffered a Traumatic Brain Injury (TBI), including secondary shrapnel wounds to his hands, face, and shoulder.
 Shortly after on December 28, 2006, CPT Napier was again involved in a dismounted IED attack, in which his RTO was killed.
 CPT Napier suffered further TBI and shrapnel injuries in this attack.
 Later in the same deployment, CPT Napier suffered another TBI when his joint Iraqi and U.S. patrol base was attacked by a dual Vehicle Born Improvised Explosive Device (VBIED) attack.